 We’re happy to announce that Meera Rao, Senior UX Designer, and Nick Garratt, Visual Designer, have been selected for the BIMA Hot 100 for 2021.
 Meera joins the Creatives & Designers category, which recognises those who can “combine creative originality and exceptional execution, which has seen them push boundaries… or surprise and delight clients”.
 Nick joins the Rising Stars category which celebrates “The future leaders of our industry… The ‘ones to watch’ – earmarked for success because of the influence their ideas or work are having in their organisation or the wider world.”

-Due to Covid restrictions, there could be no live ceremony again this year, instead BIMA replaced it with a Springboard Conference closing with the announcement of the winners.
+Due to Covid restrictions, there could be no live ceremony again this year, instead, BIMA replaced it with a Springboard Conference closing with the announcement of the winners.

-Since 2013, Cyber-Duck have been bestowed the honour of being selected for the BIMA 100 nine times!
+Since 2013, Cyber-Duck has been bestowed the honour of being selected for the BIMA 100 nine times!
 Our Founder & CEO, Danny Bluestone, has selected twice in 2013 and 2014, followed by Siji Onabanjo in 2015.
 Then our CPO, Matt Gibson, was selected in the Creatives & Designers category in 2016.
 In 2017, Benjamin Maugain was selected in the Devs & Makers category before Sofia Breg joined the Rising Stars ranks in 2018 and Cristina Vigano in 2019.